 AFIB Treatment Options

-If you are diagnosed with Atrial Fibrillation (A-Fib) or you have been experiencing symptoms such as a fluttering feeling in the chest, shortness of breath, fatigue, etc., you should talk to your doctor about a referral to Summa’s A-Fib Program.
+If you are diagnosed with A-Fib or you have been experiencing symptoms such as a fluttering feeling in the chest, shortness of breath, fatigue, etc., you should talk to your doctor about a referral to Summa’s A-Fib Program.

 Getting a pacemaker does not require open-heart surgery because the device is implanted in a small pocket made by the physician in the skin under the collarbone.
 Once implanted, routine monitoring and follow-up care are necessary to ensure the device continues to function properly.